-When I interviewed Dr. Lisa a few years ago, I asked her for her thoughts on what's behind the epidemic of feline CKD.
+When asked about her thoughts on what's behind the epidemic of feline CKD, Dr. Lisa said:

 "That's a fabulous question I wish I had the answer to," she replied.
 "We do know that a well-respected researcher, Dr. Michael Lappin at Colorado State University, has established a possible link between feline kidney disease and the feline viral rhinotracheitis, calicivirus and panleukopenia (FVRCP) vaccine, which is grown in feline kidney cell cultures.